 Collaboration incubation exchanges: Travel grants are available to support strategic collaborations which can accelerate the development of quantum technologies through implanted single impurities.
 The funding is available to all RAISIN network members holding a permanent position within an institution or company.
 (Early career researchers and PhD students should apply for funding through the Short Term Research Missions call).

 Funding is eligible for visits to or from any UK institution/company.
 The duration of the exchange will typically be 5-14 days and awarded in a competitive process.
 A maximum £2000 per application is available.

 How to Apply

-This is a rolling call, with quarterly deadlines.
-Applicants must complete the application form before the deadline of 1st April 2023.
+This is an open call in which applications can be submitted at anytime.
 Applications must include a proposal (maximum 1 page, 11 pt Arial, 2 cm margins) using the template below.

 The award can support travel and subsistence expenses

 - Maximum £135 (GBP) per day for accommodation and meal expenses.